V-twin engine: V angle

 Although any 'V angle' (the angle between the two banks of cylinders) between zero and 180 degrees is theoretically possible for a V-twin engine, in practice angles smaller than 40 degrees are rarely used.
 The most common V angle for a V-twin engine is 90 degrees, which can achieve a perfect primary balance (if the correct counterweight is used) like most Ducatis, most Moto Guzzis, the Honda RC51, Suzuki TL1000S and TL1000R.
 However, this arrangement results in an uneven firing order, with the second cylinder firing 270 degrees after the first cylinder, then a 450 degrees interval until the first cylinder fires again.
 While the uneven firing order results in greater vibration, it also produces a distinctive sound that many riders appreciate.
 90 degree engines are sometimes called L-twin (like the "L" in TL1000R or TL1000S) rather than V-twin.

-The alternating longer and shorter gaps between firings produce a characteristic V-twin alternating engine noise "phutphut phutphut phutphut phutphut".

 When a V angle of less than 90 degrees is used, perfect primary balance can only be achieved if offset crankpins are used.
 If not, balance shafts are usually required to reduce the vibration.
 Vehicles which use engines with V angles of less than 90 degrees include: